Norceis/nlp2/readme.md

 present in the data, which is also denoted by the NLP model used in this project.
 Price-time predictions of the model do not seem to correlate strongly with each other.
 Reasonably I see two potential causes:

-1. Model does not work correctly (better model needed)
+1. Model does not work correctly (need better model)
-2. The data does not contain any price-time correlation (bigger dataset needed)
+2. The data does not contain any price-time correlation (need bigger dataset)

 I think both reasons are valid.
-Exploring another architecture of the model, possibly better suited for time series prediction, would be a good direction to explore in the future.
+Exploring another architecture of the model, possibly better suited for time series prediction, would be a good direction for the future.

 What is interesting though, the model had no issue with detecting price differences in various iPhone 11 variants (different memory storage, premium models), which emerged from the predictions in a clear-cut way, even with so few